Performance Analysis for Wireless Localization with Random Sensor Network: Abstract

 \section{Abstract}

 Accurate wireless localization underpins applications from autonomous systems to smart infrastructure.
-We study the mean-squared error (MSE) and conditional MSE (CMSE) of a practical fusion-based estimator in $d$-dimensional, stationary isotropic (translation- and rotation-invariant) random sensor networks, where a central processor combines received-signal-strength (RSS) and angle-of-arrival (AOA) measurements to infer a target’s position.
+We study the mean-squared error (MSE) and the conditional MSE (CMSE), given the number of sensors, of practical fusion-based estimators---both the simple average and the weighted estimators---in $d$-dimensional, stationary isotropic (translation- and rotation-invariant) random sensor networks, where a central processor combines received-signal-strength (RSS) and angle-of-arrival (AOA) measurements collected from the sensors to infer a target’s position.
 Our contributions are twofold.
-First, we establish an approximation theorem: when measurement noise is sufficiently large, the joint law of RSS and AOA observations under a broad class of stationary isotropic deployments is, in distribution, indistinguishable from that induced by a homogeneous Poisson point process (PPP).
-Second, leveraging this equivalence, we investigate a homogeneous PPP–based sensor network.
-We propose a fusion-based estimator in which a central processor aggregates RSS and AOA measurements from a set of spatially distributed sensors to infer the target position.
-For this PPP deployment within a finite observation region, we derive tractable analytical upper bounds for both the MSE and CMSE, establishing explicit scaling laws with respect to sensor density, observation radius, and noise variance.
-The approximation theorem then certifies these PPP-based bounds as reasonable proxies for non-Poisson deployments in noisy regimes.
+First, we establish an approximation theorem: when the signal propagation effect is sufficiently strong (e.g., strong shadowing or multipath environments), the joint distribution of RSS and AOA observations collected from a broad class of stationary isotropic deployments becomes, in distribution, indistinguishable from that induced by a homogeneous Poisson point process (HPPP).
+Second, leveraging this equivalence, we analyze the performance of the fusion-based estimators in an HPPP sensor network.
+For such a deployment within a finite observation region, we derive tractable analytical upper bounds for both the MSE and CMSE, establishing explicit scaling laws with respect to sensor density, observation radius, and noise variance.
+The approximation theorem then certifies these HPPP-based bounds as reasonable proxies for non-HPPP deployments in noisy regimes.
 Overall, the results translate deployment and sensing parameters into achievable accuracy targets and provide robust, cost-aware guidance for the design of next-generation location-aware wireless networks.